 On the other hand, if a prosecutor does encounter a prosecutable crime, that crime becomes a top-of-mind priority—no matter how secondary or tertiary the crime might seem in the larger scheme of things.

 Over the past days, I’ve spoken to eminent lawyers in the fields of election law, national security, and financial crime.
 The attorneys I spoke with had served at the highest levels of both Democratic and Republican administrations.
 I asked them all the same question.
 Let’s hypothesize the darkest facts about Trump campaign collusion with Russian espionage.
 Imagine that it was the campaign that advised WikiLeaks that the best way to weaponize its (generally unsensational) haul of stolen material was to focus on materials that might sow dissension between Bernie Sanders and Hillary Clinton supporters.
 Imagine that WikiLeaks—or even Russian intelligence—provided advance notice to the Trump campaign of forthcoming data dumps, so that the Trump campaign could ready its messaging about the stolen information.

-In that hypothetical, extreme scenario—one which there isn’t presently public evidence to substantiate—what U.S. laws might have been violated by Donald Trump and the Trump presidential campaign?
+In that hypothetical, extreme scenario—one which there isn’t yet public evidence to substantiate—what U.S. laws might have been violated by Donald Trump and the Trump presidential campaign?

 Their answers proved surprisingly uncertain.

 The attorneys focused on four areas: The law of digital communications and hacking; federal election law; espionage and classified information; and finally, treason.